 - Check rice for doneness.
 If it is tender then stir in the shrimp, cover, and cook for 5 minutes.
 If not, cook rice for another 5-10 minutes or until it becomes tender, then follow the steps above.
 Taste for salt content and adjust accordingly.

-- Once cooked, remove pot from heat.
-Spoon out desired amount and garnish with sliced green onion.
+- Once cooked, remove the pot from heat.
+Spoon out the desired amount and garnish with sliced green onion.